nathwill/chef-haproxy-ng/README.md

 Cookbook builds on 2 core resources:

-- `haproxy_instance`: the "parent" resource, which maps to a complete configuration and a running haproxy daemon.
+- `haproxy_instance`: the "parent" resource, which maps to a complete configuration and a running haproxy daemon
 - `haproxy_proxy`: the "core" proxy resource, which maps to a specific proxy

 Additional resources `haproxy_frontend`, `haproxy_backend`, `haproxy_defaults`,